Trade directory · Olathe metro · Kansas

 Licensing Requirements

 Kansas does not require state licensing for painting contractors.
-However, contractors must register with Kansas Department of Revenue for tax purposes and may need local business licenses.
-No exam required at state level, but liability insurance recommended.
+However, contractors must register with the Kansas Department of Revenue for tax purposes and obtain local business licenses where required.
+No exam or continuing education mandated at state level.

 §2